 Michigan Loft by Vladimir Radutny Architects

-Located in Chicago, Illinois, this inspiring loft apartment has been redesigned in 2018 by Vladimir Radutny Architects.
+Michigan Loft located in Chicago, Illinois, is an inspiring loft apartment redesigned in 2018 by Vladimir Radutny Architects.

 Photography by Mike Schwartz